BawdyAnarchist/quBSD/Future_Development.md

-Error messages are a bit disorganized now.
-Need to have useful higher function messages
-	- Could assign $fn as the function name, and then pass $fn to error message for reporting/logging.
-	- **Give each jail and VM it's own separate log file under a quBSD directory, for clarity of log messages**
-	- Default should be top level basic messages. -q quiets all, and -v drills down to deeper messages
-	- Might need a -F force option.
+ERROR PLAN
+_QV options throughout (regardless)
+_Track fn -> fn variable.
+It gets put to the log._
+_return 0 and return 1 should now be an `eval $var` with var reseting the GLOBAL $_FN_ _Make sure that every function at end (or in middle) will exit with a reset of $_FN_
+	Go through every message and make sure it's clearly descriptive for the end user launch_vm still needs log strategy changed_
+	POPUP error messages based on get_info POPUP and whether it's a situation that might warrant it

+NOTES FOR FUTURE FIXING
+	- reclone_zusr should have checks for the _jail and _template__
-	- Beef up the log file, and make reference to it in error messages NOTES ON MSG PROBLEM AREAS qb-cmd "all jails have started, but" ...
+	Think about get_parameter_lists and it's passing of -q or -V (and in geenral its call to get_jail_parameter qb-cmd "all jails have started, but" ...
 It happens in alot of places it shouldnt.
 Should chk_isvm qb-cmd that has no user, only root, the -r is not a helpful command

+CHANGED
+	chk_isrunning - doesnt need to get_jail_parameter.
+Just needs a sequential check.

 ### UPGRADES